University Based Organizations

 An integral part of the Graduate Center of the City University of New York, the Center on Philanthropy and Civil Society (CPCS) focuses on giving, volunteerism, and nonprofit entrepreneurship by individual donors, foundations, and corporations in the United States and around the world.
 Programs focus on corporate philanthropy, multicultural philanthropy, and voluntarism.
 The website provides access to CPCS publications including working papers, press releases, and Volunteer!!!, a guide designed to assist and encourage the building of stronger Latino, African American, and Asian American communities within the metropolitan area of New York.

 Duke University, Center for the Study of Philanthropy and Voluntarism,

-Terry Sanford Institute of Public Policy
+Terry Sanford School of Public Policy

 The Center was created to support scholarly research on issues related to philanthropy and voluntarism; stimulate the exchange of ideas and research findings among scholars and practitioners; and to encourage the development of university courses in the area of philanthropy.
 The website provides an overview of Center research and faculty and staff involved with Center projects.
 Users can also access a working papers archive.